phn/pytpm/doc/astrometry.rst

-Use the `geo names search facility`_ provided by the `National Geospatial-Intelligence Survey <http://www.nga.mil/>`_ for finding longitude and latitudes of places.
-Google Maps/Earth also gives longitude, latitude and altitude information.
+Use the `geo names search facility`_ provided by the `National Geospatial-Intelligence Survey <http://www.nga.mil/>`_ for finding longitude and latitudes of places, use place and country names.
+Google Maps and Google Earth also give longitude, latitude and altitude information.

-Websites of individual observatories will have information on their geodetic and geocentric positions.
+Websites of individual observatories may have information on their geodetic and geocentric positions.

 Use the information in section on :ref:`iers_sec` for data on polar motion